Project-Books/book-project/README.md

 Book tracker web app made in Spring Boot.
 We are currently migrating from Vaadin 14 to React (with Typescript).

+The images and demo are v0.1.0. v0.2.0 will look different.

 See a [live demo](http://bookprojectv010-env.eba-22zuiphf.eu-west-2.elasticbeanstalk.com/login).
 Instead of creating an account, you can use the test credentials shown in the [Access site](https://github.com/Project-Books/book-project#access-site) section.
 This is only for demonstration purposes, so please do not rely on any saved data persisting.